 75%-80% of all Nonresidential Buildings spending within the year will be generated from projects that were booked in starting backlog at the beginning of the year.

 Nonbuilding Infrastructure markets total spending amounts to only about 70% of nonresidential buildings markets.
-The largest infrastructure markets are Highway/Bridge and Power but the largest increases in new starts recently is in Transportation.
-Transportation starts are up 30% in the last last three years and backlog is up nearly 100%.
+The largest infrastructure markets are Highway/Bridge and Power but the largest increases in new starts recently are in Transportation (including all terminals) and Environmental Public Works.
+Transportation starts are up 25% in the last last three years and backlog to start 2020 is up 80%.
+Public Works starts are up 22% and backlog is up 30%

 Nonbuilding Infrastructure starts can be erratic with a long pattern of up then down years.
 Starts (including Terminals) gained only 2% in 2019 but that is only low because Power, the largest market overall saw starts decline by 7%.
 Total infrastructure starts are at an all-time high.